ThomasKla06/ThomasKla06/README.md

 - Hi, I’m Thomas Klaesges
 - I’m interested in reading, math, software development, music, weight training, and gaming
-- I’m currently learning C++, HTML, CSS
+- Proficient in C++, Java, HTML, CSS
-- One year of experience with Java

 <!---
 ThomasKla06/ThomasKla06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.